 A handful of federal laws address gambling at the national level, but provinces take the lead in determining exactly which forms of online gambling and betting are available.
 This means legal Canadian betting sites vary by province.
 Read on for the full story of what’s legal and where.

-The vast majority of international gambling sites accept Canadians as customers.
+The vast majority of international gambling sites accept Canadian bettors.
 The country’s reasonable laws and first world economy make it a prime market for casino operators.
 Always remember that you have the advantage of options and should never settle for anything less than the best.

-One of the primary things we look for in any gambling site (Canadian or otherwise) is its ability to process withdrawals.
+One of the primary things we look for in any online betting site in Canada is its ability to process withdrawals.
 After all, the ultimate goal of any single bet is to win money.
 If you have to wait around forever to get paid, there’s no point in placing that bet in the first place.
 There are enough Canadian betting sites out there that you can afford to be selective.

 Any gambling site mentioned on this page or any other has at the very minimum a long history of successful payments to winners.
 Outside of payments, other things I look for include:

 - A large real money game selection.